filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
 It is setup as a self-contained folder that avoids placing `keymap.c` source files deep inside QMK's sub-directories.
 All customisation required to build firmwares are configured within this space in the following manner:

-* Design keyboard layouts using [QMK Configurator](https://config.qmk.fm/#/) and export the JSON files with keymap named after this space.
+* Store [QMK Configurator](https://config.qmk.fm/#/) exported layouts or wrapper based macro key map in JSON format.
 * Create `rules.mk`, `config.h` and shared source codes in this folder, with `#ifdef` preprocessors for unique keyboard or feature specific functions.
-* Run `qmk flash` on the exported JSON file to build a custom firmware for each board.
+* Run `qmk flash` on JSON layout files to build a custom firmware for each board.
 * See my [standalone userspace](https://filterpaper.github.io/qmk/userspace) guide for more details.

 ## Setup